vincere-io/vincere-identity/README.md

 * ### Get user services ###

 >**GET** /oauth2/user
 >Header: token: id_token

-To get the list of Vincere service that authenticated user using, you need to call this API.
+To get the list of Vincere service that authenticated user is using, you need to call this API.

 **Request parameters**